They say…

 Aside from a couple of minor glimmerings – some pasteurised bottles that briefly appeared on the Scandinavian market later in the 1990s, a one-off cask version at the 2003 Great British Beer Festival – the venerable line of brewing heritage appeared extinguished.
 Meanwhile other breweries moved into the gap on the shelves, notably Harveys, who recreated the imported into Russia from Britain in the 1820s by the A Le Coq company, itself perhaps derived from a Barclay Perkins recipe.

-Wells and Young's head brewer Jim Robertson (foreground) admires the revived Courage Imperial Russian Stout with beer writer Melissa Cole, who helped recreate the beer.
+Wells and Young's head brewer Jim Robertson (foreground) admires the revived Courage Imperial Russian with beer writer Melissa Cole, who helped recreate the beer.
 Pic: Wells & Young's

-Now, almost two decades after the last regular brew, Courage Imperial Russian Stout has reappeared thanks to Wells & Young’s.
+Now, almost two decades after the last regular brew, Courage Imperial Russian has reappeared thanks to Wells & Young’s.
 The enterprising new national struck a deal in 2007 to take over the production and marketing of the Courage brands from their then owner, Heineken, beginning with the standard and special bitters Courage Best and Director’s.
 In 2011 W&Y gained complete control of the brands and celebrated in splendid fashion in May with a new bottling of the historic strong stout, packaged in half pint bottles with red labels that pleasingly recycle elements of the iconic 1970s design.

-Of course Young’s, one half of the original 2006 merger that created Courage’s new custodians, was once itself a London brewer, though much smaller than Barclay Perkins, and if Imperial Russian had ended up at Young’s historic Wandsworth site it would almost have been like coming home.
+Of course Young’s, one half of the original 2006 merger that created Courage’s new custodians, was once itself a London porter brewer, though much smaller than Barclay Perkins, and if Imperial Russian had ended up at Young’s historic Wandsworth site it would almost have been like coming home.
 Sadly that site now lays derelict and the 2011 version was produced at W&Y’s Bedford plant.
-But there’s a pleasing personal connection, as head brewer Jim Robertson is a former Courage employee who was involved in brewing the stout at Horsleydown in the early 1980s.
+But there’s a pleasing personal connection, as head brewer Jim Robertson is a former Courage employee who was involved in brewing the at Horsleydown in the early 1980s.

 It was also noteworthy that W&Y chose to launch the new brew not in London, nor even in the UK, but at September’s Great American Beer Festival in Denver, Colorado, an indication of how the principal market for beers like this has shifted quite a long way west of the Baltic.
-Very little 2011 Imperial Stout found its way to British customers, and even beer writers and industry figures had to wait till December to get their tasting samples.
+Very little 2011 Imperial found its way to British customers, and even beer writers and industry figures had to wait till December to get their tasting samples.
 Next year’s brew is expected to be more widely distributed.

 Jim set out to recreate the stout he remembered from the 1980s, with pale, amber and black barley malts and lots of Styrian Goldings hops.
 Once again the beer is bottle conditioned.
 Although my sample was tasted relatively young at just over six months, it was already a mightily impressive and indulgent brew.